coddingtonbear/python-measurement/docs/topics/measures.rst

-   measure's primary measurement class, and an appropriate in the measure's reference class, and using them as a double-underscore-separated keyword argument (or, if converting to another unit, attribute).
+   measure's primary measurement class, and an appropriate in the measure's reference class, and using them as a double-underscore-separated keyword argument (or, if converting to another unit, as an attribute).

-   For example, to create an object representing 5 miles-per hour::
+   For example, to create an object representing 24 miles-per hour::

       >>> from measurement.measure import Speed